 - Cases and practical examples

-• Introduction to subject
+• Introduction to the subject

-• Ethical issues of digitization
+• Ethical issues of digitalization

-• Cognitive ergonomics and digitization of work
+• Cognitive ergonomics and digitalization of work

 February 28th 2020Register